 Chevy SUVs are known for delivering a great deal of advanced convenience and entertainment features to drivers, and the Equinox and Traverse are no exception!
 Both models are equipped with a rear vision camera, 4G LTE Wi-Fi hotspot capability, active noise cancellation, the Chevrolet Infotainment 3 system, and more as standard fare.

 What’s the bottom line?
 The Equinox is a more cost-effective option, with a lower price range and greater fuel economy ratings, while the Traverse is a great option for growing families who need plenty of interior space in an SUV.
 If you’re still having trouble making your final decision, contact Chevrolet Center to arrange a test drive in both of these Chevy SUVs!
-Apply for financing beforehand to get pre-approved, and be sure to take a look at our new vehicle specials and check out the Chevy Equinox colors.
+Apply for financing beforehand to get pre-approved, and be sure to take a look at our new vehicle specials, compare the Chevy Equinox vs. Ford Escape, and check out the Chevy Equinox colors.